Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

 \subsubsection{Quadratic performance state-feedback LPV controller}

-Next, we design a data-driven state-feedback LPV controller that ensures quadratic performance using the developed tools in Theorem~\ref{th:lqrLPV-result-data-based}, using \emph{only} the information in $\dataset$.
-We choose $Q=I_4$ and $R=1$ for the performance objective~\eqref{eq:InfHorcostfunction}.
-We solve the LMIs of Theorem~\ref{th:lqrLPV-result-data-based} as an SDP on the vertices of $\mb{P}$, where we choose the objective function as $\max \mr{trace}(\lyap)$, which yields an LPV controller of the form~\eqref{eq:controllaw}, with
+{We will perform the same comparison with LPV controllers that are synthesized for quadratic performance.
+We will use the extension of~\cite{PaOl17} for synthesis with quadratic performance given in~\cite[Prop.~1]{BaAbVe22} for the synthesis of the model-based LPV controller.
+For both designs, we choose $Q=R=I$, allowing for a quantitative comparison of the controllers.}

-and $\mr{trace}(\lyap)=0.9151$.
-Again, we compare this result with a model-based synthesis approach, see \cite[Prop.~1]{BaAbVe22} using a constant Lyapunov matrix.
-The model-based controller synthesis yields
+Next, we design a data-driven state-feedback LPV controller using the developed tools in Theorem~\ref{th:lqrLPV-result-data-based}.
+We solve the LMIs of Theorem~\ref{th:lqrLPV-result-data-based} as an SDP on the vertices of $\mb{P}$, where we choose the objective function as $\max \mr{trace}(\lyap)$.
+The solution yields an LPV controller of the form~\eqref{eq:controllaw} with {its parameters computed as in~\eqref{eq:KSD-stab}.